Staking $AKT to Power the World’s First Decentralized Cloud for DeFi and High-Growth Organizations

 Go to https://wallet.keplr.app/; a pop-up will appear as soon as you enter the website.
 Click on the pop-up; it will lead you to the Chrome extension store.
 Select: “add to Chrome”.
 Make sure you are downloading the official app.

 Once you’ve added the extension, click on it on your screen’s top-right menu to open the Keplr web page.

 Step 2 – Create Your Wallet

-On the Keplr web page, select “Create New Account” to start setting up your account.
-There is also an option to Sign in with Google, powered by Torus.
+On the Keplr web page, select “Create New Account” to start setting up your account with a mnemonic phrase.
+There is an option to Sign in with Google.
 In case you already have a Keplr wallet, select “Import Existing Account”.

 If you’ve selected “Create New Account”, Keplr will ask if you’d like to have a Mnemonic Seed of 12 or 24 words.
 Remember to store your seed phrase securely offline and never share it with anyone.
 If you lose your seed phrase, you will lose the assets within the wallet.

 Once you’ve copied your seed phrase, fill out your account name, desired password and confirm by selecting “Next”.